hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 ## Purpose

-JSON-RPC Relay currently doesn't support subscription using websocket as is common in many other relays and is expected by many web3 tool, which makes polling for event logs, new blocks and transactions very hard for developers.
+The JSON-RPC Relay currently doesn't support subscription using websocket as is common in many other relays and is expected by many web3 tool, which makes polling for event logs, new blocks and transactions very hard for developers.

 ## Goals

-1. Implement websocket subscription in the server
+1. Implement websocket subscription in the relay
 2. Introduce two new methods - `eth_subscribe` and `eth_unsubscribe`
-3. Support subscription for event logs.
+3. Support subscription for event logs

 ## Non-Goals